Sarah Osborne

 Sarah Osborne (also variously spelled Osbourne, Osburne, or Osborn; née Warren, formerly Prince, (c.
-1643 – May 10, 1692) was a colonist in the Massachusetts Bay colony and one of the first women to be accused of witchcraft in the Salem witch trials of 1692.
-Sarah Osborn was suggested to be a witch by Sarah Good.
+1643 – May 29, 1692) was a colonist in the Massachusetts Bay Colony and one of the first women to be accused of witchcraft in the Salem witch trials of 1692.
+Sarah Osborne was suggested to be a witch by Sarah Good.
 Sarah Good said she had been tormenting the girls.

 Early life and marriages

 Born Sarah Warren, Osborne was born in Watertown, Massachusetts in the Mid 1600s.
 She later married a prominent man by the name of Robert Prince.
 Prince was the brother-in-law and neighbor of Captain John Putnam, a member of the notable Putnam family.
 She moved with her husband to Salem Village in 1662, where the couple had two sons and a daughter: Joseph, James, and Elizabeth.
 Robert Prince died in 1674.
 Shortly following Robert Prince's death, Osborne hired an Irish indentured immigrant.
 Eventually, Alexander Osborne paid off his indenture, and the two married.
 Despite late Prince's wishes to carry-over his 150-acre farm to his two sons, Osborne upset social norms when she overtook the property for herself and her new husband.
 Because Prince's will designated that the land would go to his sons once they came of age, Osborne's taking of this property entered her into legal issues with her children.
 Putnam, as the executor of Prince's will, was also inevitably involved in these legal proceedings.